AllanSimonsen789/python_handins/README.md

 week 8: Done

-week 9: in progress
+week 9: Done

 Week 10 : In PrOgReSs

-week 11 : %
+week 11 : iN pRoGrEsS